Super Bowl II: Third quarter

 Any chance the Raiders might have had to make a comeback seemed to completely vanish in the second half.
 The Packers had the ball three times in the third quarter, and held it for all but two and a half minutes.
-On the Packers second drive of the half starting at their own 17, Ben Wilson ripped up the middle for 14 yards on a draw play.
+On the Packers' second drive of the half starting at their own 17, Wilson ripped up the middle for 14 yards on a draw play.
 Anderson picked up 8 yards on a sweep, and Wilson carried to within inches of the first down.
 Starr then pulled one of his favorite plays on third down and short yardage, faking to Wilson and completing a 35-yard pass to wide receiver Max McGee who had slipped past three Raiders at the line of scrimmage.
 This was McGee's only reception of the game, and the final one of his career.
-Starr then hit Carroll Dale on a sideline route at the Oakland 13.
-Starr overthrew Donny Anderson wide open in the end zone, but on the next play he rolled out to the right and threw back to Anderson who was tackled on the two by linebacker Gus Otto.
+Starr then hit Dale on a sideline route at the Oakland 13.
+Starr overthrew Anderson wide open in the end zone, but on the next play he rolled out to the right and threw back to Anderson who was tackled at the 2-yard line by linebacker Gus Otto.
 The next play was a broken play, as Anderson thought he saw daylight to the right but ran into Starr.
-The Packers were not rattled, and the line and fullback Ben Wilson wiped out the Raiders on Anderson's 2-yard touchdown run over right tackle, making the score 23–7.
+The Packers were not rattled, and Anderson's 2-yard touchdown run increased Green Bay's lead to 23–7.

-Packer guard Jerry Kramer must have taken to heart his plea to play the second half for Coach Lombardi.
-On this drive, game films show him blowing Dan Conners out of Wilson's path on the draw play, then flattening Conners again on Anderson's scoring run.
+Packers guard Jerry Kramer must have taken to heart his plea to play the second half for Coach Lombardi.
+On this drive, game films show him blowing Conners out of Wilson's path on the draw play, then flattening Conners again on Anderson's scoring run.

 Again the Green Bay defense forced Oakland to go three-and-out, and the Raiders punted.
-The Packers drove from their own 39 to the Raider 24 and increased their lead to 26–7 as Chandler kicked his fourth field goal (which hit the crossbar from 31 yards out and bounced over).
+The Packers drove from their own 39-yard line to the Raiders' 24 and increased their lead to 26–7 as Chandler kicked his fourth field goal of the game (which hit the crossbar from 31 yards out and bounced over).